Anatomy and physiology: workshop

 - Explain some causes and effects of some common health conditions

-- Explain how the different body systems influence each other
+- Explain how the different body systems influence each other to bring about balance

 - Use some correct anatomical terminology.

 What level is the course and do I need any particular skills?

 This course is introductory and is taught at an interest level.
 You should be able to write a short text; locate information from handouts, books and the internet; listen and identify main points and participate in discussions.

 This course is essential for those wishing to apply for the ITEC Level 3 Massage diploma or ITEC Level 3 Complementary Therapies diploma.

 How will I be taught, and will there be any work outside the class?

 Lecture with diagrams, anatomical models and charts; talks, discussion, and practical exercises in the form of group and pairs activities.

 Are there any other costs?
 Is there anything I need to bring?